Charlotte Smith - IT Apprentice at RSPB

 I decided to look into Uni programmes, but then I thought that I would do an IT apprenticeship to build up my experience in the workplace, and I enjoyed it so much that I decided to stay.

-Do you think it’s important to get more women into the IT industry and, if so, why?
+Do you think it’s important to get more women into the tech industry and, if so, why?

 I definitely think it’s important.
 In our department there’s hundreds of males and we have around 50 females, which is a really low ratio.
 Within the team I’m in, it’s all boys, which can be quite overwhelming at times because they don’t feel the need to listen to me as much as they would another guy.
 It’s nice to have more females so you can feel more comfortable and confident to take a stand.